MakeMagazinDE/GRBLize/README.md

 ###Version History

+- 1.0d: Latest build.
+Bugfix for camera window.
+Supports GRBL with different baud rates.
-- 1.0b: Latest build.
-Supports serial COM port as well as direct FTDI serial communications.
+- 1.0b: Supports serial COM port as well as direct FTDI serial communications.
 Re-written robust protocol engine.
 New simulation for G-Codes as a finite elements model in 3 resolutions.
 Some bugs fixed.
 Suports GRBL 0.8x and new GRBL 0.9j.
 New on-screen jog pad for use with other boards than GRBL-JOG.
 Supports GRBL running on a plain Arduino.
 - 0.96d: On run, will keep Z up at park position height until first mill to clear work part.
 - 0.96b: bugfix on FTDI class, new "Z Feed Scaling" parameter, multiplies XY feed value for Z to prevent tool damage (<1 = slower).
 Also useful with c't woodmill (>1 = faster, otherwise Z feed will be too slow).
 - 0.95b: First public beta